bonomani/devmon/docs/TEMPLATES.md

 - The first field: The OID for which the threshold is applied
 - The second field: The color assigned if the threshold is met
 - The third field: contains threshold values
-  - Cannot currently use OIDs (this is a feature request, please vote for it!)"
+  - Cannot currently use OIDs (this is a feature request, please vote for it!)
 - The fourth field: is the threshold message, that is a string that can contains OIDs, enclosed in {}
   - If the message contains an OID of type 'repeater': They have to share indexes with the first field
   - And the message can also contain an OID of type 'non-repeater'

 ### The evaluation order
 The operator `precision` is evaluated **first**: A higher precision holds higher priority.
 - Priority 7: `=` `eq`
 - Priority 6: `>` `>=` `<` `>=`